DevExpress/XAF-Blazor-Kubernetes-example/README.md

 kubectl patch svc ingress-nginx-controller -n ingress-nginx -p '{"spec": {"type": "LoadBalancer", "externalIPs":["your-external-ip"]}}'
 ```

-### 5. How do I build a Docker image for a Windows container (Docker BuildKit supports only Linux containers)?
+### 5. How do I build a Docker image for a Windows container?
+(Docker BuildKit supports only Linux containers)

 If you need to build an image for a Windows container, use the following workaround to avoid passing DevExpress NuGet source insecurely.